-As it makes its way through the preamp, it comes to the gain control at 25% which limits how much signal makes its way through to the other stages.
+As it makes its way through the preamp, it comes to the gain control at 25% which limits how much signal makes its way into the other stages.

 As the signal leaves the preamp, it is still quite clean because of the lower gain setting.
 But we have a decent output of 16 volts thanks to the last 2 gain stages.

 We then come to the volume control also set at 25% which then sends the signal into the power amp.
-At a much lower level then what was received from the preamp however.
+At a much lower level than what was received from the preamp, however.

 The power amplifier then increases the signal it was sent by the volume control.
 An output level of 75 dB is heard by the listener through the speakers.